 Are you handicapping your budget when you travel by making rookie travel mistakes?

-At the beginning of this decade I published an evergreen tips book called Make Your Travel Dollars Worth a Fortune: The Contrarian Traveler’s Guide to Getting More for Less.
+I once published an evergreen tips book called Make Your Travel Dollars Worth a Fortune: The Contrarian Traveler’s Guide to Getting More for Less.
 The point of it was to show infrequent travelers what frequent travelers do regularly in order to travel more often.
-It’s full of advice on what to do, but just as often what not to to.
+It’s full of advice on what to do, but just as often what not to do.

 Here are a few wrong moves I still see happening over and over again—and what to do instead.